ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

         - -Wall
       :/M(ain|odel)/:           #     Regex: Add 🏴‍☠️ flag for all files of any test with 'Main' or 'Model' in its name
         - -🏴‍☠️
+      :Comms*Model:
+        - --freak               #  Wildcard: Add your `--freak` flag for all files of any test name with zero or more
+                                #            characters between 'Comms' and 'Model'
     :link:
       :tests/comm/TestUsart.c:  # Substring: Add '--bar --baz' to the link step of the TestUsart executable
         - --bar